osmoai/molftp/PR_DESCRIPTION.md

 ## 📊 Performance Improvements

 - **2D Features**: Now have non-zero values (was all zero)
-- **Per-Molecule Rescaling**: Training and validation features differ correctly
-- **Exact Rescaling**: More accurate than approximation, faster execution
+- **Exact Rescaling**: More accurate than approximation, faster execution (no extra motif-extraction pass)
 - **Fair Comparison**: Both methods use same data for prevalence estimation

 ## 🔧 Technical Details